rancher/rancher.github.io/os/rancheros-tools/ros/console/index.md

 Connection to 127.0.0.1 closed.
 ```

-After logging back, you'll be in the ubuntu console.
+After logging back, you'll be in the Ubuntu console.

 ```bash
 $ sudo system-docker ps